esarell/QuantumEncoding/README.md

 # QuantumEncoding
-To put all my grover rudolfo algorithm code in.
+To put all my Grover-Rudolph algorithm code in.
 Will probably end up being the main repository for all amplitude encoding things